- 28 Oct 2021

 & </style>

-You can generate a Document from the account page by clicking on the Documents button and selecting the desired template from the drop-down menu.
+You can generate a document from the account page by selecting Documents and selecting the desired template from the drop-down menu.
 For any templates that include a statement section, you will also need to select a date range.

-- Click document - Select the document type to be printed
+- Select Document and select the document type to be printed.

-- Go to the account - Transaction Tab
+- Go to the account and select the Transaction tab.

-- Click on Actions and on the name of the document to be printed
+- Select Actions and the name of the document to be printed.

 A preview of the document will be visible for you to make sure everything is correct.
-Clicking the Print button will allow you to send the document to any printer or to save it as a PDF, which you can then attach to the account from the Attachments tab.
+Selecting Print will allow you to send the document to any printer or to save it as a PDF, which you can then attach to the account from the Attachments tab.

-One a document has been signed, you can easily scan this in and attach it to the account following the steps here.
+One a document has been signed, you can easily scan it and attach it to the account.
+For more information, see Loan Account Attachments.